Admyral-Security/admyral/README.md

 ### AI Workflows 🤖

-Empower your workflows with AI!
+Empower your control monitoring and GRC workflows with AI!
 Admyral supports custom AI Actions using top-tier LLMs from OpenAI, Mistral, Anthropic, and more.
 You can use these AI Actions within your workflow to summarize findings, create a report, categorize alerts, and much more.

 ### No-Code Editor Sync -- Bi-directional 👈 👉

-While Admyral is Code-First, there is No-Code functionality as well.
-Visualize your coded workflows and edit them directly in the drag-and-drop workflow builder.
+Admyral is hybrid.
+It offers the flexibility of code and the simplicity and speed of No-Code.
+Using the latter, visualize your codified controls and edit them directly in the drag-and-drop workflow builder.
 All changes are synced back into your code.

 <img src="img/sync.svg" alt="admyral" />